The Thought Behind Writing a Children’s Book

 June 22, 2016

 We’ve heard tons of interesting, and unique ways that professional writers will set their environment while writing a book.
 They need mood like any other.
 George R. Martin, for example, is rumored only to write on very old computer software, or old computers in general because he refuses to work around the autocorrect.
-Other stories involve going to something like a vacation home away from civilization to have complete, and total silence.
-I even know someone personally who can’t write unless they have creepy, or dreadful ambiance in the background to write.
-Those are for entirely different books, though, so what is the thought process behind writing a children’s book?
+Other stories involve going somewhere like a vacation home, far away from civilization, to have complete, and total silence.
+Another example, a person I actually know who writes science fiction, is a person who can’t write unless he has creepy, or dreadful soundtrack ambiance in the background to write.
+Another person writing techinical or trade books, like on heating and air conditioning estimating, likes to have soundtracks, records) of nature in the background – like signing birds, waterfalls, blowing winds.
+Of course, those topics are entirely different than childrens topics.
+So what is the thought process behind writing a children’s book?

 Our children are important, and the author puts a lot more thought into it than most parents do while picking the book out.
 I’m not a professional children’s book writer, but I could imagine that the books could only reflect on the authors.
 Children’s books are built around a central lesson or ideal that the author wants to get across.